Description of the business

 Maximum investment amount: $1,500 CAD per investor

-Qualification: Accredited and non-accredited investors who live in British Columbia, Alberta or Manitoba.
+Qualification: Accredited and non-accredited investors who live in British Columbia, Alberta, Saskatchewan, Manitoba or Ontario.

 Invest today to create Clear Hydrogen and a Clear Conscience!